0xbluemoon/Pay_Go_Service_SmartContract/README.md

 make
 ```

-the compiled abi file and wasm is located in build foldler.
+The abi file and wasm file are both generated in build folder.
 You may need to copy them to upper folder before deploy contract.

 deploy smart contract
 ```